 Home theater setup can often quickly devolve into a mess of cables for various devices, but top Blu-ray players manage to work around these issues.
 Before making a purchase, consider your current home television and the cable types it needs to function.
 Do you want the player to use component or HDMI cables for connectivity?
 What audio standard does your home theater use if you have a secondary audio source?
 If you plan to use the player as a dedicated multimedia hub, do you want a USB port on the player?

 In addition, internet connectivity is an important feature for most home users.
 Along with allowing streaming apps to function, internet connectivity allows your Blu-ray player to download updates when needed.
-Most budget players will only have an Ethernet jack for physical connections, but higher-end models include Wi-Fi support.
+Some budget players will only have an Ethernet jack for physical connections, but higher-end models include WiFi support.

 Blu-ray players: what else is important?